-Chlorothiazide is not metabolized but is eliminated rapidly by the kidney; 96 percent of an intravenous dose is excreted unchanged in the urine within 23 hours.
+Pharmacokinetics and Metabolism Chlorothiazide is not metabolized but is eliminated rapidly by the kidney; 96 percent of an intravenous dose is excreted unchanged in the urine within 23 hours.
 The plasma half-life of chlorothiazide is 45 to 120 minutes.
-Chlorothiazide crosses the placental but not the blood-brain barrier and is excreted in breast milk been found useful in edema due to various forms of renal dysfunction such as nephrotic syndrome acute glomerulonephritis, and chronic renal fail-
+Chlorothiazide crosses the placental but not the blood-brain barrier and is excreted in breast milk.

-INDICATIONS AND USAGE:

-Chlorothiazide sodium for injection is indicated as adjunctive therapy in edema associated with congestive heart failure, hepatic cirrhosis, and corticosteroid and estrogen therapy.
-Chlorothiazide sodium for injection has also
+INDICATIONS AND USAGE: Chlorothiazide sodium for injection is indicated as adjunctive therapy in edema associated with congestive heart failure, hepatic cirrhosis, and corticosteroid and estrogen therapy.
+Chlorothiazide sodium for injection has also been found useful in edema due to various forms of renal dysfunction such as nephrotic syndrome, acute glomerulonephritis, and chronic renal failure.